yunz-qiao/yunz-qiao/README.md

 - ⚡ Fun fact: ...
 -->

-First year Computer Science student at the University of Toronto, I love [competitive programming](https://clist.by/coder/yunz_qiao/) !
+Second year Computer Science student at the University of Toronto and [competitive programming enthusiast](https://clist.by/coder/yunz_qiao/) !